JorjaFox/library/content/posts/news/2003/better-nutrition.md

 At 34, she has ample proof that she was right.
 Her resume includes stints on the best and brightest of what's on the small screen. in addition to her roles on *ER* and *The West Wing*, Fox has also appeared on *Law & Order*, the "coming out" episode of *Ellen*, and in such films as *The Jerky Boys*, *Dead Funny* and *The Hungry Bachelor's Club*.

 Now, Fox throws herself into the role as the work-obsessed, relationship-impaired Sidle, a hard-nosed scientist raised by two ex-hippies in rural Northern California.
 According to her character sketch, Fox's current alter ego "can solve any problem except how she's supposed to relate to others."
-Her character plunges into her work becuase she's afraid of what she'd have to face if she slowed down.
+Her character plunges into her work because she's afraid of what she'd have to face if she slowed down.
 She pursues the mysteries of death because those of life are more discomforting.

 Fox's own character sketch would read quite differently.
 She's devoted to work and life in equal measure, and has no trouble connecting with myriad living, breathing creatures.
 She exudes energy, enthusiasm and, in contrast to her serious television demeanor, a light-hearted, let's-have-some-fun approach to life.
 Her passions are many- being outdoors, getting in her car and heading out on the open road, surfing, live music, spending time with friends and the company on her animals- two cats rescued from shelters, and one dog, a boxer aptly named Ali.